Optimizing relinearization

 The simple constraints are as follows:

-• Initial key basis degree: For each block argument, $\textup{KB}_v$ is fixed to equal the dimension parameter on the RLWE ciphertext type.
+- Initial key basis degree: For each block argument, $\textup{KB}_v$ is fixed

-• Operand agreement: For each operation with operand SSA values $v_1, \dots, v_k$, $\textup{KB}{v_1} = \dots = \textup{KB}{v_k}$, i.e., all key basis inputs must match.
+parameter on the RLWE ciphertext type. - Operand agreement: For each operation with operand SSA values $v_1, \dots, v_k$, $\textup{KB}_{v_1} = \dots = \textup{KB}_{v_k}$, i.e., all key basis inputs must match.

-• Before relinearization key basis: for each operation $o$ with operands $v_1, \dots, v_k$, constrain $\textup{KB}^{br}{\textup{result}(o)} = f(\textup{KB}{v_1}, \dots, \textup{KB}_{v_k})$, where $f$ is a statically known linear function.
-For multiplication $f$ is addition, and for all other ops it is the projection onto any input, since multiplication is the only op that increases the degree, and all operands are constrained to have equal degree.
+require linearized inputs, i.e., $\textup{KB}_{v_i} = 1$ for all inputs $v_i$ to these operations. - Before relinearization key basis: for each operation $o$ with operands $v_1, \dots, v_k$, constrain $\textup{KB}^{br}_{\textup{result}(o)} = f(\textup{KB}_{v_1}, \dots, \textup{KB}_{v_k})$, where $f$ is a statically known linear function.
+For multiplication $f$ it addition, and for all other ops it is the projection onto any input, since multiplication is the only op that increases the degree, and all operands are constrained to have equal degree.

 The remaining constraints control the dynamics of how the key basis degree changes as relinearizations are inserted.